thosgood/this-weeks-finds/markdown/251-300/week255.md

 abstract".

 In fact, Dan Freed alluded to this in his talk on topological quantum field theory.
-He said that every mathematician has an "n-category number".
+He said that every mathematician has an "$n$-category number".
 Your $n$-category number is the largest n such that you can think about $n$-categories for a half hour without getting a splitting headache.